makermoekoe/Hotplate-Soldering-Iron/README.md

 Basic idea of the hotplate is slightly different from the standard tools like a reflow oven or soldering irons.
 The heat is supplied from the bottom of the PCB.

+_Note:_ The picture (video) above is just my prototype, which is not equipped with the PCB at the bottom of this post, because it has not arrived yet.
+Same goes for the code, which is not prepared for the potentiometer yet.

+__What you will need:__

+- an old iron
+- microcontroller (I used a wemos d1 mini, but any will work)
+- solid state relay 25A
+- thermocouple sensor (a fast one...)
+- 182x64 pixels oled display
+- 5V DC power supply
+- button, potentiometer and wires
+- piece of wood and screws

 Something similar is the Reflow Skillet from SparkFun: https://www.sparkfun.com/tutorials/59.
 They tested several methods to solder SMD components to PCBs and it turns out that their Skillet is the best solution for makers with a small budget.
 Inspired by this, my first thoughts about this old flatiron I found in the garage were to build a similar hot plate thing for soldering.
 And it turns out that this is working like a charm.

 Concept of this is that the wemos d1 mini controls the solid state relay based on temperature informations from the thermocouple sensor, which I placed with some heat resistant kapton tape directly onto the iron (actually the sensor should be placed onto the PCB for preciser temperature readings).
 If you have a really fast iron than maybe you should use something like a PID controller.
 For me and my very sluggish iron a normal threshold based control is enough for now.
 I added my simple threshold code to this repository.